School Information

 To read our latest ERO report click here

-Te Kaha Kids is an on-site, independently run, after school and holiday care programme.
-It operates from 3pm - 6pm Monday to Friday during the school term and 8am - 6pm during the school holidays.
-All facilitators are trained in child protection, disability support and positive behaviour management.
+MASH Kids is an on-site, independently run, before and after school care programme.
+It operates from 7:30am - 8:30am and 3pm - 6pm Monday to Friday.
+All facilitators are trained in child protection, disability support, and positive behaviour management.

 Community of Learning